sinarueeger/robust-data-analysis-with-r/docs/04-beyond-the-basics.md

 ## Examples of R in the wild
 <!-------------------------------->

-Here are some examples of R applied by
+Here are some examples of R.

 - Research compendium:
     - [_Estimating the effect of the 2005 change in BCG policy in England: A retrospective cohort study_ ](https://github.com/seabbs/DirectEffBCGPolicyChange) by [Sam Abbott](https://twitter.com/seabbs).